gowtham66866/EVA4_Assignment15_Final/README.md

-# PredictingMaskAndDepthUsingDeepLearning
+# MaskAndDepthUsingDeepLearningPrediction
-Predicting Mask and Depth of image from background and foreground superimposed on background Using Deep Learning Techinques
+Prediction of Mask and Depth of images from background and foreground superimposed on background Using Deep Learning Techinques

 # I. Problem Statement

-In this project background image and foreground image superimposed on background image are given, task is predict
+In this project, background image and as well as foreground image superimposed on background image are provided, task is to predict

 1. Mask Corresponding to the foreground
 2. Depth map of image